The Top 5 Native Ad Platforms For Advertisers And Publishers to Profit

 Consumers are turning to editorial sites for information.
 A recent study found that 75% of respondents trust editorial sites, compared to only 54% who trust social media sites.
 This trust is especially notable among household decision-makers.

-In response to shifting consumer behavior, brands increasingly turn to native ads.
-As a result, spending on native advertising is expected to reach $98.59 billion next year.
+In response to shifting consumer behavior, brands increasingly turn to native advertising networks.
+As a result, spending with native advertising platforms is expected to reach $98.59 billion next year.

 The Benefits of Using a Native Ad Platform